Ink-exp/Culling-plugin/README.md

 ```
 ## 📥 Quick Start
 ### Installation via LeviLauncher
- 1. Navigate to the Releases Page (or download the artifact from **GitHub Actions**).
+ 1. Navigate to the **Actions** tab in this repository.
- 2. Download culling-plugin.zip.
+ 2. Select the latest successful workflow run and download CullingPlugin-Release.
  3. Open **LeviLauncher** on your Android device.
  4. Navigate to **Modules / Native Mods** ➔ **Import**.
  5. Select culling-plugin.zip and restart the launcher.